Zumba Fitness Logo

 Zumba Fitness Symbol

 Zumba has become a global brand in the dance industry.
 Like any other brand, it has its distinctive symbols.
-The main logo shows a stylized human figure inside a yellow circle with a dark frame in a wide black ring or blurry gray shadows.
-There are two versions of the design: a monochrome design and a gradient.
-The company’s name is written on the right, for which the developers used their handwritten font.
+The main logo features a stylized human figure inside a yellow circle with a dark frame, set against a wide black ring or blurry gray shadows.
+There are two versions of the design: a monochrome version and a gradient version.
+The company’s name is written on the right, using the developers’ handwritten font.

-As stated by the brand owners, the word “Zumba” etymologically has nothing to do with anything.
-According to the official version, it is a neologism, but linguistics proves the opposite: there is the exact same term in Latin American, Spanish and Castilian languages.
+As stated by the brand owners, the word “Zumba” has nothing to do with anything etymologically.
+According to the official version, it is a neologism, but linguistics proves the opposite: there is an exact equivalent in Latin American Spanish and Castilian.
 By the way, the fitness program used to be called Rumbacize.

 Font and Colors